mlandauer/cuttlefish/README.md

 * Incoming email

 ## Dependencies
-Ruby 2.5.1, PostgresQL, Redis (2.4 or greater), Postfix
+Ruby, PostgresQL, Redis (2.4 or greater), Postfix

 Also you need the following libraries: imagemagick, libmagickwand-dev, libpq-dev